Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Case Study

-\end{lemma} This formula states that, given the satisfaction of the precondition $\mathrm{coupledPre}$ (omitted here for brevity; see \Cref{apx:proof_example}), we can run the Java controller \texttt{ctrl} and the physical environment \textit{env} for an arbitrary number of loop iterations without ever overshooting the stop sign (i.e. reaching a state with $x>s$).
-This makes all our assumptions on the coupling mechanism and, e.g., the instantiation of \texttt{ctrl}'s fields, or the fixed-point representation of real arithmetic values (such as the relation between \textit{v} and \texttt{v}) explicit while still showing a property w.r.t. the physical environment.
-We observe two important results about \Cref{lem:case-study-result}: \begin{enumerate*} \item There is no straight forward way to even specify the desired behavior without HDL as it represents a system level guarantee that only emerges from the specified interaction of Java and the hybrid program; \item Our calculus achieves a proof of this result by \emph{decomposing} the proof obligations until \texttt{JavaDL} and \dL{} lemmas derived above are applicable (see \Cref{subsubsec:case-studies:controller:javadl,subsubsec:case-studies:controller:dl}). \end{enumerate*} This underscores the power of our logic as we can state and prove statements about systems that do not neatly live in the world of a single dynamic theory, but require their interaction.
+\looseness=-1 The validity of this formula guarantees safety ($x\leq s$) for any number of control-environment loop iterations assuming $\mathrm{coupledPre}$\del{L9}{ (see Appendix X)}.
+First, note that there is no straight forward way to even specify this desired behavior without HDL as it represents a system level guarantee only emerging from the looped interaction of Java and the hybrid program.
+Secondly, note that our calculus proves this result by \emph{decomposing} proof obligations until the \texttt{JavaDL} and \dL{} lemmas above are applicable.
+This underscores the power of our logic to state and prove statements about systems that do not neatly live in the world of a single dynamic theory, but require their interaction.

+\paragraph{Limitations} L15{ Our case study demonstrates that practical proofs reach a scale where pen-and-paper formalization alone becomes infeasible.
+In future work, we plan to extend our Isabelle formalization into a practical tool for HDL proofs.
+Our approach is also fundamentally limited by its definition of a dynamic theory.
+For example, the validity of Barcan's axiom \ref{axiom:B} implies that a variable's domain does not grow or shrink.
+However, this limitation can typically be circumvented by introducing predicates stating whether an object actually exists~\cite{DBLP:journals/corr/abs-1206-3357}. }